Teja-Guntupalli/Dictionary/Readme.md

 - (If not) Run in terminal `npm start`
 - Navigate to https://localhost:3000

+## Website link

-Website link after deploying in UTA Cloud is https://txg8976.uta.cloud/.
+UTA Cloud link is https://txg8976.uta.cloud/.

 ## Different Roles for User Login